 - The lawyer is an accredited specialist in personal injury law by the Law Society of NSW.

-- They can tell you at the first consultation the chance of success of your claim and roughly how much your case is worth.
+- At the first consultation, they can tell you the chance of success of your claim and roughly how much your case is worth.

 - They have outlined, in detail, the legal fees that will charge.